I love the creamy, dill-y topping for this fish! It’s such a light, fresh meal that won’t leave you feeling dozy.

 Why is it yellow?
 That would be due to the brilliantly-hued yolks of farm-fresh eggs.
 They’re gorgeous.
 And the taste is far better than commercial eggs.
 If you can find someone with chickens to sell you their eggs, you’ll never want to go back.

-1 pound wild-caught Dover sole (or any other white fish like tilapia, cod, rockfish, halibut, etc.)
+- 1 pound wild-caught Dover sole (or any other white fish like cod, rockfish, halibut, etc.)

-3 T chopped fresh dill (or 2 tsp dried dill)
+- 3 Tablespoons chopped fresh dill (or 2 tsp dried dill)

 Nat's Note: The original recipe suggested making several small packets and stack them in a slow cooker to cook on low for 3-4 hours.
 I've made it both ways and there isn't a big difference in the result.

 This post may contain affiliate links.
 Any purchases made by using these links won’t cost you any extra and helps keep my content free.
 These links may be Amazon links as I am part of the Amazon Associate Program.